Iortxi/entorno/README.md

 # Move to dir
 cd dotfiles

-# It uses the spanish keyboard with setxkbmap, change if you need (US default if you remove it)
+# The spanish keyboard is set, change if you need (US default if you remove it)
 nano .config/qtile/autostart.sh
 nano .config/spectrwm/autostart.sh